-Why Using Facebook Is Important for Senior Care Communities
+Why Using Facebook Is Important for Senior Living Communities

 April 8, 2019

-Why Social Media Is Important for Senior Care Communities
+Why Social Media Is Important for Senior Living Communities

 Before talking specifically about Facebook, I want to highlight the importance of broader social media marketing.
 When working with clients, we always research and document buyer personas.
 We understand who the target audience is, what their challenges and needs are, how they communicate and like to be communicated with.